chartjs/Chart.js/docs/developers/updates.md

 Scales can be updated separately without changing other options.
 To update the scales, pass in an object containing all the customization including those unchanged ones.

-Variables referencing any one from `chart.scales` would be lost after updating scales with a new `id` or the changed `type`.
+Variables referencing any one from `chart.scales` would be lost after updating scales with a new `id` or the changed `type`

 ```javascript
 function updateScales(chart) {